Android (View and Jetpack Compose) quick start

 }

 Once recording has started, youā€™re able to take full advantage of Heapā€™s API to identify users, track custom events, and more.
-Heap will also automatically start tracking a wide range of user interactions in the View framework portions of your app, as well as tracking activity and fragment visibility changes and app version changes without any additional code.
+Heap will also automatically start tracking a wide range of user interactions in your app, as well as tracking activity and fragment visibility changes and app version changes without any additional code.

 What next?